Argyrochosma limitanea: Distribution and habitat

 Argyrochosma limitanea is known in the United States from San Bernardino County, California, east through Arizona, New Mexico, southern Utah and Colorado, and Trans-Pecos Texas, and south into northern Mexico, extending as far southeast as Hidalgo.
 A. limitanea subsp. limitanea ranges from California through Utah and Colorado and into Mexico only in Sonora and Chihuahua.
 A. limitanea subsp. mexicana has a more easterly range, from Arizona through Texas and in Mexico from Chihuahua and Sinaloa east.

-Both subspecies grow on rocky slopes and cliffs, composed of either calcareous or volcanic rocks, although A. limitanea subsp. mexicana shows a greater preference for calcareous substrates in Mexico.
+Both subspecies grow on rocky slopes and cliffs, composed of either calcareous or igneous rocks, although A. limitanea subsp. mexicana shows a greater preference for calcareous substrates in Mexico.
 A. limitanea subsp. limitanea is found at an altitude from 800 to 2300 m, while A. limitanea subsp. mexicana, growing in the mountains, occurs from 1500 to 2500 m.

 Conservation

-Under the NatureServe conservation status system, A. limitanea is ranked as apparently secure (G4), but it is considered critically imperiled in Colorado and imperiled in Texas.
+Under the NatureServe conservation status system, A. limitanea is ranked as apparently secure (G4), but it is considered critically imperiled (S1) in Colorado and imperiled (S2) in Texas.